System Information Overview

 Transmission system reliability incorporates dependability and security.
 Dependability relates to the continuity of electricity to customers.
 In the event of equipment failure, system security ensures that system failures are localized, and significant long-term damage is minimized.

 In order to ensure an adequate level of reliability in New England and northeast North America, criteria have been established to guide the design, operation and maintenance of power systems.
-NEPOOL and NPCC members agree to abide by criteria and guidelines that have been established by experience over the years, and inform all other members of any non-compliance.
+NEPOOL and NPCC members agree to abide by criteria and guidelines that have been established by experience over the years.
 This forms the basis for reliable operation of the bulk power system in Maine and the northeast.
+CMP also has reliability criteria in the form of our "Transmission Planning Criteria" and "Interconnection Requirements for Generation."

-The transmission system allows access to outside energy markets for both economy and longer-term contractual transactions.
+The transmission system allows access to outside energy markets for both short-term and long-term contractual transactions.
 It also accommodates the flows necessary to allow the economic dispatch of generation and tie flows under the NEPOOL Agreement.